- Phone number

 Please visit my website for further information and for answers to common questions from people who are thinking about coming for therapy.
 I look forward to hearing from you.

-The use of the title Dr in this directory listing relates to the member’s research qualification at PhD level and does not imply a general medical qualification.
+The use of the title Dr in this directory listing relates to the member’s doctorate qualification.
+However, this does not imply a general medical qualification.

 What I can help with